digital marketing · creator economy

 "Brands that lean into first-party measurement see better lift than those relying on platform reach alone."
 Influencer Marketing Hub Annual Report, 2024.

 For wider rate context, see our creator economy statistics for 2026 and our influencer marketing agency cost breakdown.
-The Statista creator economy outlook tracks the same trend at the macro level.

 How big is the pool the best digital marketing company can reach?
 2,956 channels.